Bearing Cleaning and Lubrication

 How to clean and lubricate bearings on your skates, skateboard and scooter

-Required tools: Cleansing agent like a grease dissolving fluid like Fluid wash, a waterproof container, a drawing pin or stanley knife, a little brush and new oil/grease (order a complete set here).
+Required tools: Cleansing agent like a grease dissolving fluid, like Fluid wash, a waterproof container, a drawing pin or box cutter, a little brush and new oil/grease.

-Get the wheels off and unmount the bearings.
+Get the wheels off and dismount the bearings.

 Use the brush to clean all outside areas of the bearings, so the bearings are completely free of dirt.

-Bearings come in two different kinds; open and closed.
-Open bearings are easy to maintain, whereas closed bearings can be maintained by carefully removing the shield, but take notice that the shields cannot be reused then.
+There are two kinds of bearings that can be maintained; open and closed.
+Open bearings are easy to maintain, whereas closed bearings can be maintained by carefully removing the shield.

 Clean the outside areas of the bearings.

-On some bearings, a small C-clip holds the seals (in that case it is shielded, not sealed).
+On some closed bearings that have metal shields, there is a small C-clip holding them in place.
 This C-clip must be removed with the drawing pin before the shield can be removed.

 Remember to also clean the seals and C-clips if supplied.

-Seals (without C-clip) is removed from the bearing with a drawing pin or Stanley knife.
+Seals (without C-clip) is removed from the bearing with a drawing pin or box cutter.

-Place the bearings in a closed container that holds the cleansing agent and then shake the container for a few minutes.
+Place the bearings in a closed container that holds the cleaning agent, and then shake the container for a few minutes.
 This will dissolve any dirt that might have been building up.

 First, clean the bearings with a small brush and then use cleansing agent afterward.